openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 * Enforcement of the project's standards, both technical and social: maintainers must remain friendly, kind, and open, but that should not supercede enforcement of technical standards
-* The ability to solve or escalate issues facing users of the component
+* Ensure that bug reports are read, acknowledged, and prioritized in a timely fashion

 Technical responsibilities of maintainers include:

 * Understanding the current component architecture and implementation
 * Ensuring that basic documentation for the component exists and is accurate
+* The ability to solve or escalate issues facing users of the component
 * Having a documented technical vision for the evolution of the component
 * The ability to assess the appropriateness of proposed changes to or